Guardian Druid Tank Rotation, Cooldowns, and Abilities — Shadowlands 9.2.5

 Guardians have no additional taunting mechanisms.

-As a Guardian Druid, you have two important baseline cooldowns.
+As a Guardian Druid, you have three important baseline cooldowns.

 More details about how to best use your cooldowns, and about the cooldowns you can gain from your talents, can be found in our detailed cooldown section.